HROlive/Rapid-Application-Development-Using-Large-Language-Models/README.md

 <a name="certificate"></a>
 ## Certificate

-The certificates for the workshops can be found below:
+The certificate for the course can be found below:

 - ["Rapid Application Development Using Large Language Models" - NVIDIA Deep Learning Institute](https://learn.nvidia.com/certificates?id=M8KczVk4RmS99WgWU7dHrQ) (Issued On: September 2024)